TreeScaper/CloudforestDocker/guides/usage_notes.md

 ### Running the Image with Data Persistence

 Docker does allow for data persistence over time.
-This is done by mapping local filespace into the container.
+This is done by mapping a docker volume into the container.

-    docker run -d -p 8080:80 --name cloudforest -v /home/user/galaxy_storage/:/export/ -e "GALAXY_DESTINATIONS_DEFAULT=local_no_container" -e "GALAXY_SLOTS=2" cloudforestphylogenomics/cloudforest_galaxy:latest
+    docker run -d -p 8080:80 --name cloudforest --mount source=cloudforest-volume,target=/export/ -e "GALAXY_DESTINATIONS_DEFAULT=local_no_container" -e "GALAXY_SLOTS=2" cloudforestphylogenomics/cloudforest_galaxy:latest

-The *__-v__* option is used for volume mapping.
+The *__--mount__* option is used for volume mapping.

-    -v /home/user/galaxy_storage/:/export/
+    --mount source=cloudforest-volume,target=/export/

+Volumes can be created like so:

+	docker volume create cloudforest-volume

 Docker applications are containers running within your host computer operating system.
-If you are using a Mac, the host OS is macOS and the container's OS is linux (CloudForest is always run within Ubuntu).
+If you are using a Mac, the host OS is MacOS and the container's OS is Linux (CloudForest is always run within Ubuntu).

-Running CloudForest with the *__-v__* option opens a tunnel from the host OS (macOS in the example) into the container OS.
-In the above example the host path */home/user/galaxy_storage/* is directly connected to the container's folder */export*.

-When CloudForest is run with the *__-v__* option, the database and data files are stored on your local host environment within the path */home/user/galaxy_storage*.

-You can use any local path you would like (the left hand side of the colon), the *__/export/__* path is **mandatory**.
-CloudForest is built to write all of its data to the container path *__/export/__*.
+Running CloudForest in this way mounts the Docker volume to the *__/export__* path within connected to the container's filesystem.
+This is where the Galaxy database, data, and configuration files are stored.

-Each time you start CloudForest using the same *__-v__* option, CloudForest will use the database and data files found on the local OS path.
+Each time you start CloudForest using the same *__--mount__* option, CloudForest will use the database, data, and configuration files found on the volume.
 This gives you data permanence across CloudForest starts and stops.

-You can specifiy multiple, unique *__-v__* options.
-In that case you will have completely separate CloudForest data installations existing in your local file space.
+You can create and use multiple Docker volumes for completely separate CloudForest data installations.

 ## Using CloudForest

 > NB: Docker commands are run from the terminal command line.

-This is the recommended command for running CloudForest on macOS (assuming the user's name is *jdoe*):

-    docker run -d -p 8080:80 --name cloudforest -v /User/jdoe/galaxy_storage/:/export/ -e "GALAXY_DESTINATIONS_DEFAULT=local_no_container" -e "GALAXY_SLOTS=2" cloudforestphylogenomics/cloudforest_galaxy:latest

-This is the recommended command for running CloudForest on a linux distribution (assuming the user's name is *jdoe*):
+This is the recommended command for running CloudForest on MacOS and Linux platforms:

-    docker run -d -p 8080:80 --name cloudforest -v /home/jdoe/galaxy_storage/:/export/ -e "GALAXY_DESTINATIONS_DEFAULT=local_no_container" -e "GALAXY_SLOTS=2" cloudforestphylogenomics/cloudforest_galaxy:latest
+    docker run -d -p 8080:80 --name cloudforest --mount source=cloudforest-volume,target=/export/ -e "GALAXY_DESTINATIONS_DEFAULT=local_no_container" -e "GALAXY_SLOTS=2" cloudforestphylogenomics/cloudforest_galaxy:latest

 This is the recommended command for running CloudForest on Windows 10 (assuming the user's name is *jdoe*):